kubre/WonderLearning/README.md

         -   school_id

 -   (14/apr 09:05pm) **Deleted receipts should revert changes in installments**

 -   (15/apr 5:08pm) **Admin and School Dashboard separation**

+-   (16/apr 06:20pm) **Graduation logic**

+    -   Button for graduate in admission actions
+    -   Readonly: Name, DOB, Academic Year, Program
+    -   If retained keep the programme same
+    -   If not retained then set programme to next
+    -   Make sure to create new admission with old student attached
+    -   Make sure to redirect to installments

 -   **Add new fields for admission and enquiry from rudresh sir**

 ## Reports -